Las Vegas Global Economic Alliance: Jared Smith

-Jared Smith currently serves as the Chief Operating Officer of the Las Vegas Global Economic Alliance (LVGEA).
+Jared Smith is the chief operating officer of the Las Vegas Global Economic Alliance (LVGEA).
 In this position, Smith has a leadership role in the organization’s economic development, planning, operations, partnership building and strategy.
-Prior to joining the LVGEA, Smith served as director of business development for the Baton Rouge Area Chamber (BRAC).
+Prior to joining the LVGEA, Smith was director of business development for the Baton Rouge Area Chamber (BRAC).
 He worked closely with the Mayor, Metropolitan Council, and other stakeholders to recruit and retain companies to East Baton Rouge Parish.
 Notable wins for the Baton Rouge area during his tenure include IBM’s 800-job technology center, Katoen Natie’s two-million-square-foot logistics facility, and many other small business expansions.